jenniferanneaus/jenniferanneaus.github.io/_posts/2019-08-13-timesheet-app.md

 end
 ```

-Notice that ```Timesheet``` can be used to access all the timesheets that have been saved so far, and we can use ```where.not(id: self.id)``` to ensure that we don't include the current timesheet in our validation.
-For example, we need to update timesheets (after calculating their pay); if we don't exclude the current timesheet, we will be unable to update it because its time frame overlaps with itself.
+Notice that `Timesheet` can be used to access all the timesheets that have been saved so far, and we can use `where.not(id: self.id)` to ensure that we don't include the current timesheet in our validation.
+For example, after calculating the value of a timesheet we will need to re-save it.
+However, if we don't exclude the current timesheet from our validation, we will be unable to update it because its time frame overlaps with itself.

-To make sure our validations are working, we need to write some tests.
-Unit tests for our timesheet reside in ```test/models/timesheet_test.rb```.
+Just as important as writing validations is writing tests to accompany them.
+The idea of automated tests is to assert that the program behaves correctly, without having to manually test the same things over again after you update your code.
+Unit tests for our timesheet reside in `test/models/timesheet_test.rb`.
 At the beginning of the class, we will define a setup method that includes valid input for a timesheet:

 ```ruby
 def setup